This is my all-time team for Brazil. If there were an All-Time World Cup, this would be the 23 players I would bring to the tournament.

 Ronaldo was widely considered among the greatest ever to have play the game.
 He led Brazil to two WC Finals matches, winning the one in 2002.
 He scored 8 goals in 2002.
 He was the winner of Ballon d'Or twice and the FIFA World Player of the Year three times.
 He is the second top-scorer in WC history.
 He played for both Barcelona and Real Madrid, and for both AC Milan and Inter Milan.
 His moves to Spain and Italy made him only the second player, after Diego Maradona, to break the world transfer record twice, all before his 21st birthday.

-Junior, Leando, Cafu, Mauro Ramos, Clodoaldo, Zito, Dunga, Leônidas da Silva, Jair, Ademir Marques de Menezes, Julinho, Arthur Friedenreich, Ronaldinho, Rivaldo, Bellini, Aldair, Jairzinho, Toninho Cerezo, Kaka, Emerson Leao, Moacir Barbosa, Dida, Neymar, Marcelo.
+Junior, Leando, Cafu, Mauro Ramos, Clodoaldo, Zito, Dunga, Leônidas da Silva, Jair, Ademir Marques de Menezes, Julinho, Arthur Friedenreich, Ronaldinho, Rivaldo, Bellini, Aldair, Jairzinho, Toninho Cerezo, Kaka, Emerson Leao, Moacir Barbosa, Dida, Neymar, Marcelo, Dani Alvas, Tostao, Careca, Mauro Ramos, Aldair, Jorginho, Bellini, David Luiz.

 -- Nilton Santos and DJ Santos normally made most of the all-time lists along with Roberto Carlos.
-I have to choose between Cafu and Carlos Alberto for the rightback position.
-I went with the old school, Carlos Alberto.
-I do believe Cafu is of similar level.
+I have to choose between Cafu and Carlos Alberto for the remaining rightback position.
+I went with Carlos Alberto, but I do believe Cafu is of similar level.
+Junior, Marcelo, Leandro, Jorginho, Dani Alvas, etc have no chance of breaking into the fullback position.

 -- Lucio, Julio Cesar and Thiago Silva were the controversial selections.
 I do believe the modern European-based defenders are better than the older defenders playing in Brazil.
 The fullbacks were different, where offensive skills were taken into account.

---- Emerson Leao was the other keeper I considered.
+-- Emerson Leao was the other keeper I considered.
 He was never rated as the best keeper in the world during his prime.
 Julio Cesar, however, was widely considered among in the best in the world.
-I know some Brazilians cannot forgive him for the game against Germany in 2014.
-He is one of three non-Italian keepers who have won the Serie A Goalkeeper of the Year.
-He won it twice.
-It is a bog achievement.
+He is one of three non-Italian keepers who have won the Serie A Goalkeeper of the Year and he won it twice.
+It is a big achievement that no one would have thought of before the 1980's.
+However, I know some Brazilians cannot forgive him for the game against Germany in 2014.

 -- I already had Gerson, Didi and Falcao on my team.
 So I took Danilo Alvim who is better defensively than Toninho Cerezo.
-Durga missed out because of those players.
+Dunga missed out because of those players.
 Without "Maracanazo", Danilo Alvim would have been ranked higher.
-Zizinho too.
+The same applied to Zizinho too.
+The forward trio of Zizinho, Jair and Ademir were considered to be among the greatest ever.

 -- Leônidas da Silva deserved to be on the list.
-Brazil is too rich in talents.
+Brazil is just too rich in talents.
 I cannot make space for him.
+Zizinho edged him out because he was considered to be the greatest ever Brazlians before the emerge of Pele and Garrincha.

 I used a classic Brazil's 4-2-2-2 formation.
 The front four and Didi were no surprise at all.
 I started Danilo Alvim because the team needed his defensive skill to balance the team.
 We went with three old-timers in defense and Gilmar to start in defense.